• Skip to main content

 • the baking times vary depending on the tins you use, so make sure to check the precise time below in the recipe card.

-sticky date pudding butterscotch sauce pour
+Sticky date pudding sauce

+Oh, yes.
 That butterscotch sauce is as good as it looks.
-And it’s an absolutely essential part of the Sticky Date Pudding experience.
+And it's an absolutely essential part of the Sticky Date Pudding experience.

 As you can see, you flip the little puddings upside down to get that nice little pudding shape.
 And this means it also drinks up that secret sauce a lot better.

-Simply add all of the ingredients – butter, brown sugar and cream – in a saucepan and, stirring, bring to the boil.
+The sauce is easy to make up, and you can do it while the puddings are in the oven.
+Simply add all of the ingredients in a saucepan and, stirring, bring to the boil.
 Simmer for three minutes and you have your secret sauce.

 Shhh... don't tell anyone it's that easy when you serve it up!

-Just remember that it’s best served warm with the butterscotch sauce (also warm) and cream or ice-cream.
+Okay, so it's pretty easy to enjoy this dessert.
+Just remember that it's best served warm with the butterscotch sauce (also warm) and cream or ice-cream.

 It will keep for about a week in the fridge and can be re-heated in the microwave.
 Take care to re-heat the sauce gently.